wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 ]
 ```

-For example you can see this list when enter to edit an hospital, a hit to the hospital and other for the list of memberships inside are requested.
+For example you can see this list when enter to edit a hospital, a hit to the hospital and other for the list of memberships inside are requested.

 ### Modify memberships

 The important fields to change are, `type_of_membership`, `medic` or `hospital`.
 So you have to store these values before proceed to change the membership, also the <MEMBERSHIP_ID>

-> Only your management memberships are allowed to modify , lets see an example:
+> Only your management memberships are allowed to modify , Let's see an example:

 Request